Signing up for a credit card is pretty easy, but it’s the fine print that can make life difficult.

 If you can answer these questions, or at least know where you can get the answers, you’ll put yourself ahead of most consumers.
 Your financial health is your responsibility; don’t let excuses or placing the blame on others (i.e. credit card companies) get in the way of making smart decisions about cards.

-And if you want to read up on the latest credit card offers and reviews, stop by our credit cards reviews page.
-Our number of reviews is growing every month; with each article you get a solid look at offers, terms and conditions, fees and more.
+And if you want to read up on the latest credit card offers and reviews, stop by our credit cards reviews and guides section.
+Our number of reviews is growing every month and offer a solid look at offers, terms and conditions, fees and more.